duleorlovic/aws_tips/README.md

 NoSQL database with automatic backup and restore, SLA 99.999%, optimize costs with automatic scales up and down.

-# Amazon Cloudfront

-Cloudfront is content delivery network CDN.

-AWS Global Accelerator is a networking tool, so when network is congested, is optimizes the path to application.

 # AWS Glue